DYK-Team/Parabolic_reflector/README.md

   Design & Construction:

-    Detailed algorithm for cutting parabolic reflector segments (petals) from different materials.
+    Detailed algorithms for cutting parabolic reflector and sphere segments (petals) from different materials.

+    Python codes to generate the reflector’s and sphere's petal profiles.

     Instructions for constructing the protective spherical housing for the reflector.

-    Python codes to generate the reflector’s and sphere's petal profiles.
+    Instructions for selecting 4G modems and MIMO/SISO feeds.

   Customization: